-The fate of an important mortgage lending proposal could be determined by a Supreme Court decision due as early as next week and the outcome of the November presidential election.
+The fate of an important mortgage lending proposal could be determined by

 The proposal at issue, made this week by the Consumer Financial Protection Bureau, would change underwriting guidelines for what constitute ultrasafe “qualified mortgages,” which shield originators from legal liability in their determination of borrowers' ability to repay.
 The CFPB plans to extend until April 2021 an exemption from strict underwriting guildelines that has given Fannie Mae and Freddie Mac a competitive advantage over private lenders; that exemption is known as the government-sponsored enterprise “patch.”

 Home lenders and the National Association of Realtors generally support the proposal as it is seen as a boon to volume and profits.
-Consumer advocates are concerned that the CFPB’s plan could limit credit to low-income borrowers.
+Consumer advocates are concerned that the CFPB’s

 The Supreme Court decision that could have a say in the proposal's future has nothing to do with mortgages, but everything to do with the proposal's author — the CFPB.
 The case centers on whether the CFPB director can be removed by the president at will.
 The decision could set a precedent for other agency heads, too, including the leader of the Federal Housing Finance Agency, which oversees Fannie and Freddie in conservatorship.